 The Spanish bun or cake may be made without frosting, if you prefer.
 It is nice when made either way.

 Frosting: One cup brown sugar, two whites of eggs, vanilla, cinnamon, allspice, and cloves.
-Put on cake before baking.
-Bake in slow oven.
+Put frosting on cake BEFORE baking.
+Bake in slow (325°F) oven.

 The Perry Home Cook Book (1920)

-1 cup sugar; one-third cup butter; ½ cup boiling water; 1 cup sour milk; yolks of 2 eggs or 1 whole egg beaten to cream; 1 teaspoon soda; 1 teaspoon baking powder; 2 cups flour; chocolate for flavoring. —Mrs. Bernard Montague
+1 cup sugar; one-third cup butter; ½ cup boiling water; 1 cup sour milk; yolks of 2 eggs or 1 whole egg beaten to cream; 1 teaspoon soda; 1 teaspoon baking powder; 2 cups flour; chocolate for flavoring.
+Mix and bake. —Mrs. Bernard Montague

-Taste the glorious days of Old Spain when desserts were homemade and family recipes were passed down and treasured.
+Taste the glorious days of Old Spain when desserts were homemade and family recipes were passed down and treasured for generations.